kaushiksk/kaushiksk.github.io/_posts/2018-01-14-packagin-python-modules.md

       zip_safe=False)

 ```
 As you can see, most of the fields are self explanatory.
-Anyone can now install the module by download the source and running:
+Anyone can now install the module by downloading the source and running:

 `$ python setup.py install`

 My major challenge was to get the code running on both python 2 & 3 uniformly without bugs, and I was able to fix this after a few hickups.

 All in all, this was a really fun learning experience.
-You can install the [rsasim](https://github.com/kaushiksk/rsasim) module from my github page.
+You can install the [rsasim](https://github.com/kaushiksk/rsasim) module from my [github](https://github.com/kaushiksk/rsasim).
 Feel free to play around with the source code and let me know if you come across any bugs.
 I've spent a lot of time writing inline documentation, README as well as examples, so using it shouldn't pose any problems.

 I've also created another repository [rsa-from-scratch](https://github.com/kaushiksk/rsa-from-scratch/) where you can implement rsa from scratch in your favourite language and send a PR.